-But if you are a big small business with a big team and a dedicated marketing manager, you may need more advanced features or higher limits on keyword tracking and projects.
+But if you are a big small business with a big team and a dedicated marketing manager, you may need more advanced features like the Semrush Historical Data or higher limits on keyword tracking and projects.
 Then you’ll need to upgrade to the Guru one.

 The Business plan is really more for big businesses with big teams, so it may not be the best fit for small businesses.